Free standard shipping and returns on all orders

 Now that you've learned how to start your collection the right way, the next question is how to store your fragrances.

-There are many suggestions on how to do it, in the post " How to store perfumes " you will find a couple of them that are suitable and will help you make your fragrances last longer.
-We recommend you read the tips that appear there.
+There are many suggestions on how to do this, and in the post "How to store perfumes" you will find a couple of them that are suitable and will help your fragrances last longer.
+We recommend reading the tips there.

 Conclusion